Rental Guides · Last updated 2 June 2026

 Which La Linea neighbourhood is closest to the Gibraltar border?

-The Centro is the most walkable to the border crossing on Avenida España.
-From the central streets you can walk to the crossing in 10 to 20 minutes depending on your exact starting point.
+Centro is the most walkable to the border crossing on Avenida España.
+From the central streets you can reach the crossing in 10 to 20 minutes on foot depending on your exact starting point.

 Are La Linea rents rising in 2026?